You probably learned early on in your teaching career that your very best explanations sometimes don't get through to certain students.

 When you are explaining, which of these two are you focus on most?:

 It's about balance, isn't it?
 Every situation requires you to find the balance.
 And the balance keeps moving whilst you are explaining.
-Sometimes a tap-tap-tap, sometimes a twist-twist-twist.
+Sometimes a tap-tap-tap with the hammer, sometimes a twist-twist-twist with the screwdriver.

 If you are focusing on the student and you aren't getting through, change your focus to the subject.
 Be clear about the terminology you are using, minimise jargon.
 Refer to simpler examples, use metaphors, show diagrams, refer to earlier completed exercises.
 You might say: